seaver-olson/NaturalStupidity/README.md

-<span style="color:blue">Warning: may not actually be the smarest machine known to man</span>.
+<span style="color:blue"> Warning: may not actually be the smartest machine known to man. </span>